Mount Kit for Amazon Echo Dot (Alexa)

 - 2 grille cover options (one with modest trim similar to canned lighting; one "trimless" grille that covers the entire mount- same as our HDX and SDX speaker lines)

-- UL listed POE power supply, power injector, and custom power/audio splitter with micro usb adapter
+- UL listed POE (long distance) power supply, power injector, and custom power/audio splitter with micro usb adapter

-- Stereo 3.5mm audio balun for the Amazon Echo Dot; stereo RCA audio balun for your audio equipment
+- Stereo 3.5mm audio adapter for the Amazon Echo Dot; stereo RCA audio adapter for your audio equipment

 This kit includes: